St Christophe la Grotte and the sardinian way. In Crossbow 'the Shardun pass,'

 Entrance Grotte Inferieure (inside the cliff of La Voie Sarde)

-The stairs (at the second circle) is the place left of Tell, Eleanor and Stefan walk in the trap and meet Grendel.
+The stairs (second circle, seen from the left) is the place you see below.
 It's the stairs to Grotte Inferieure

 1986 1986 2014